Exercise and Vagal Tone: How Movement Trains Your Nervous System

 Practical Guidelines

-• Combine aerobic exercise with recovery-focused practices (yoga, walking, stretching)
+- Combine modalities: Pair aerobic exercise with recovery-focused practices (yoga, walking, stretching).
+Both halves matter.

 Have a question?